Table of contents

 Are there alternatives if I can’t get bone grafting?

-Alternatives to dental implants with bone loss without grafting include zygomatic implants anchored in cheekbone, All-on-4 systems maximizing existing bone, implant-supported dentures with minimal implants, traditional dentures, or dental bridges.
-Can you get dental implants with bone loss without grafting?
-Advanced dental implant techniques provide options even when bone augmentation isn’t feasible.
+Alternatives without grafting include zygomatic implants.
+These anchor in the cheekbone.
+All-on-4 systems maximize existing bone.
+Implant-supported dentures use minimal implants.
+Traditional dentures or dental bridges also work.
+Advanced techniques provide options even when bone augmentation isn’t feasible.